 The measurement of shock waves in water is a difficult process because there are hardly any suitable sensors.
-Although our own pressure sensors (needle probe and sensors M) are able to measure these waves.
+Although the pressure sensors of Dr. Müller Instruments (needle probe and sensors M) are able to measure these waves.
 If you want to record the entire pressure distribution, e.g. in the focus of a kidney stone lithotripter, you have to determine the pressure point by point.